 Unpack and open the folder: ex.
 C:\Users\Aleksandr\Documents\Sources\cudnn-windows-x86_64-8.9.1.23_cuda11-archive\cudnn-windows-x86_64-8.9.1.23_cuda11-archive.

-To install cuDNN, you need to select and copy the bin, include, lib folders from downloaded cuDNN directory to the directory where CUDA Toolkit is installed: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8 by default.
+To install cuDNN, you need to select and copy the bin, and include, lib folders from the downloaded cuDNN directory to the directory where CUDA Toolkit is installed: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8 by default.
 Copy all three folders with replacement.

 3. Installing Visual Studio

-Download Visual Studio Community 2022 version.
+Download the Visual Studio Community 2022 version.

 First, we need to check "Desktop development with C++",